courtois-neuromod/retino_analysis/README.md

 Notes:
 - this step requires access to fmriprep freesurfer output
 - I installed freesurfer locally in my home directory, following Compute Canada [guidelines](https://docs.computecanada.ca/wiki/FreeSurfer)
-- The $SUBJECTS_DIR variable must be set to path to the directory where cneuromod subjects' freesurfer output is saved
+- The $SUBJECTS_DIR variable must be set to the path to the directory where cneuromod subjects' freesurfer output is saved

 Script: src/features/run_FS.sh
 To run (where "01" is the subject number):